balena-io-modules/device-diagnostics/README.md

 ### Prerequisites

-This script is pretty basic for now - ~~it assumes you have an ssh alias `resin` hooked up to the resin management servers and all appropriate ssh keys in place~~ - see the entry in the [scratch pad][scratch] for details on how to do this.

-This script requires an existing account on the resin environment that the device is on.
-It also requires that the local ssh keys are stored in the resin account (**This does not mean the master ssh key, the master ssh key is not needed anymore at all**).
-Just use the same ssh keys you would to push to the resin account.
-The resin account needs access to the device to be leeched, either the device is owned by the account, or the accout is a support agent and the device is open for support or the account is an admin account.
+This script requires an existing account on the balenaCloud environment that the device is on.
+It also requires that the local ssh keys are stored in your balena account (**This does not mean the master ssh key, the master ssh key is not needed anymore at all**).
+Just use the same ssh keys you would to push to the balena account.
+The balena account needs access to the device to be leeched, either the device is owned by the account, or the account is a support agent and the device is open for support or the account is an admin account.

 ## Using